Royals return to winning ways with Jaiswal-Chahal show | Sports-Games

 - India

-Promising opener Yashasvi Jaiswal made a dream comeback with a career-best 68 as Rajasthan Royals well and truly remained in hunt for a play-off berth beating Punjab Kings by six wickets, which also happened to be their first while chasing in this edition of IPL.
+Promising opener Yashasvi Jaiswal made a dream comeback with a career-best 68 as Rajasthan Royals well and truly remained in hunt for a play-off berth after beating Punjab Kings by six wickets in an IPL game, here on Sunday.

-Drafted in place of Karun Nair, the 20-year-old showed superb game awareness and picked the gaps at ease in a 41-ball 68 (9x4, 2x6) to brilliantly set it up for the Rajasthan Royals in their tall 190-run chase at the Wankhede which was completed with two balls to spare.
+The victory also happens to be Royals' first while chasing in this edition of the League.

-With its first successful run-chase, Royals team are now on 14 points from 11 matches in third place and one more win will firmly put them in contention for a a to-four finish.
+Drafted in place of Karun Nair, the 20-year-old showed superb game awareness and picked the gaps at ease in a 41-ball 68-run knock (9x4, 2x6) to brilliantly set it up for the Rajasthan Royals in their tall 190-run chase which was completed with two balls to spare at the Wankhede stadium.
+With its first successful run-chase, the Royals team is now on 14 points from 11 matches.
+Placed third now, one more win will firmly put the side in contention for a top-four finish.

-The win also meant that the five-time champions Mumbai Indians became the first team to be eliminated from the IPL-15 season.
+The win also meant that the five-time champion Mumbai Indians became the first team to be eliminated from the IPL-15 season.

-The loss meant a big blow to Punjab playoff hopes as they now have 10 points from 11 matches.
+The loss also dealt a big blow to Punjab playoff hopes as they now have 10 points from 11 matches.

-The young gun, who was retained among the three players by the franchise, was playing only in his fourth match this season, came into his element after Orange Cap holder Jos Buttler (30 off 16 balls; 5x4, 1x6) departed inside the powerplay after a flying start.
+Jaiswal, who was retained among the three players by the franchise and was playing only his fourth match this season, came into his elements after Orange Cap holder Jos Buttler (30 off 16 balls; 5x4, 1x6) departed inside the powerplay after a flying start.

 Skipper Sanju Samson (23) was dismissed cheaply and there was a sense of concern in the Rajasthan camp when Jaiswal showed what he's capable of with his clean hitting all over the park.